pathwaycom/pathway/examples/projects/best-movies-example/redpanda-version/README.md

 # Best-rated movies example - Redpanda version

-In this project, you build an end-to-end application with Pathway to compute the K-best-rated items in a movie dataset.
+In this project, you build an end-to-end application with Pathway Live Data Framework to compute the K-best-rated items in a movie dataset.

 The project is organized as followed:
  - a streaming platform: Redpanda
  - a Python container creating the stream from a static CSV file and sending it to Redpanda
- - a Python container computing the K-best-rated items using Pathway
+ - a Python container computing the K-best-rated items using the Pathway Live Data Framework

 The different containers are managed via docker-compose.